Please find below a list of Frequently Asked Questions (FAQs) about the Blandford Hill Eco Hub and their answers.

 3. How does the eco hub work?

-4. What happens to the batteries used in EVs and in the hub?
+5. What happens to the batteries used in EVs?

 Electric Vehicle batteries generally last for c.
 80,000-100,000 miles (and have manufactures’ warranties for this distance).
 To date, at the end of their lives (in a car), they are generally used to produce new electricity storage batteries for domestic and industrial applications.
 As the internationally acclaimed advisor McKinsey and Company puts it “EV batteries have a tough life.
 Subjected to extreme operating temperatures, hundreds of partial cycles a year, and changing discharge rates, lithium-ion batteries in EV applications degrade strongly during the first five years of operation and are designed for approximately a decade of useful life in most cases.
 Yet, these batteries can live a second life, even when they no longer meet EV performance standards, which typically include maintaining 80 percent of total usable capacity and achieving a resting self-discharge rate of only about 5 percent over a 24-hour period.
 After remanufacturing, such batteries are still able to perform sufficiently to serve less-demanding applications, such as stationary energy-storage services.”[iv]

 The hub is expected to have only a small effect on local traffic levels.
 At first, the number of EVs on the road will still be relatively small in comparison to petrol and diesel cars and the number of EVs that may make a detour to charge at the hub will be limited as well.
-However, the total number of cars on the road is forecasted by the Government to rise between 11 and 43% over the next 30 years, and – since the sale of new petrol and diesel cars will be banned from 2030 – a growing number of those will be EVs.
+However, the total number of cars on the road is forecasted by the Government to rise between 11 and 43% between 2017 and 2023, and – since the sale of new petrol and diesel cars will be banned from 2030 – a rapidly growing number of those will be EVs.
 The hub will therefore be able to serve a growing number of EVs that would be passing by in any event.
-At the moment, data shows that around 6,500 cars and light vehicles pass the site each day[v].
-Even when the lowest forecasted increase in cars is taken into consideration, the hub is expected to be a viable proposition at this location.

 6. Where will the proposed eco hub be visible from?

-Part of the documentation that will be submitted along with the planning application is a comprehensive Landscape and Visual Impact Assessment (LVIA).
-As part of this report a series of photoviews will be prepared alongside a Screened Zone of Theoretical Visibility plan.
-These will help to show what the project would look like from certain locations and how visible it would be, to inform the assessment of the proposals and consider fully the landscape context within which the proposed development lies.
-The LVIA and the photoviews will be available for public viewing, including on Dorset Council’s planning portal.
+A comprehensive Landscape and Visual Impact Assessment (LVIA) and has been submitted with the planning application to Dorset Council.
+As part of the LVIA, a series of photoviews have been prepared alongside a Screened Zone of Theoretical Visibility plan.
+These help to show what the project would look like from certain locations and how visible it would be, to inform the assessment of the proposals and consider fully the landscape context within which the proposed development lies.
+The LVIA and the photoviews are available for public viewing on Dorset Council’s planning portal.
 The site benefits from good natural screening through existing boundary vegetation, including established hedges and mature trees, which will be retained.
-The project team is working on draft landscaping plans which propose further enhancement of the existing hedges, to enhance the quality of habitat they provide to local wildlife, which will also further reduce the project’s visibility.
+The project team has developed landscaping plans which would provide enhancement of the existing hedges, improving the quality of habitat they provide to local wildlife and further reducing the project’s visibility.

 7. How about local wildlife, would it be displaced?

-The eco hub will be carefully designed to minimise effects on existing wildlife, both diurnal and nocturnal.
+The eco hub has been carefully designed to minimise effects on existing wildlife, both diurnal and nocturnal.
 However, the site is currently in agricultural use providing a relatively species-poor ecology.
-A habitat management scheme will help improve local biodiversity with the aim of a net gain, for example by establishing a wildflower meadow which attracts insects and provides food for small mammals and birds.
+The habitat management scheme proposed with the project would help improve local biodiversity with the expectation of a net biodiversity gain, for example by establishing a wildflower meadow which attracts insects and provides food for small mammals and birds.

 8. What opening times do you expect the hub to have?